Balloon Juice - Postcard Writing & Music Thread

 Music!

-No playlist from brendancalling tonight, but we’ll have a metal playlist next Saturday.
+No playlist from brendancalling tonight, but soon we’ll have a metal playlist we talked about, maybe next Saturday.
 So add your musical links in the comments!

-I can’t stop watching this video that Alison Rose linked to last week.
-It makes me so happy to watch, and yet so sad at the same time.
-All those great musicians, so youthful, so long ago.
-Time is passing, dammit!
+Also, big thanks to all our Balloon Juice Angels and everyone who donated!
+We raised $12,500 for each of our two young, progressive, African-American candidates!
+Well done, everyone!

 Open thread.